 OnTheSnow Ski & Snow Report

 This is the most comprehensive app for anything you want to know about a day at a ski resort.
-OnTheSnow tells you exactly how many lifts and slopes are open and tracks the most recent snowfall statistics.
-There are also first-hand accounts from other users if you want to get a more anecdotal account.
-The user activity varied by resort, but I checked it during a recent trek near Badger Pass and found several recent reviews.
+OnTheSnow tells you exactly how many lifts slopes are open tracks the most recent snowfall statistics.
+There are also first-h accounts from other users if you want to get a more anecdotal account.
+The user activity varied by resort, but I checked it during a recent trek near Badger ss found several recent reviews.

-If you don’t mind getting pestered with advertisements, check the Inbox section for discounted offers from ski resorts and other Winter-themed activities.
-Just like with other types of messages, you can delete them if they’re just taking up space.
+If you don’t mind getting pestered with advertisements, check the Inbox section for discounted offers from ski resorts other nter-themed activities. st like with other types of messages, you can delete them if they’re just taking up space.